Bayesian tutorial: Correlation

 February 12, 2023

-To run a correlational analysis we’ll need to standardize the outcome and predictor variable, so in the code below I run the setup code as usual and also standardize both variables.
+To run a correlational analysis we’ll need to standardize the outcome and predictor variable, so in the code below I run the setup code as usual and also standardize both variables that we’ll be correlating.

 Code